 The PSI requires APPEL to accredit all of its Trainers.
 Each pharmacist wishing to act as an APPEL Senior Preceptor must complete a number of declarations, including a connections declaration, a declaration that they will complete the APPEL Senior Preceptor Trainer Training, and the legal declarations required by SI 377/2014.
 As well as this, APPEL Senior Preceptors must sign a Trainer Placement Agreement.
 This contains the terms and conditions of being an APPEL Trainer.
-By signing this agreement, the Senior Preceptor agrees to be bound by these terms and conditions.
+These are all contained in the Training Accreditation Form which all Trainers must complete annually.
+By signing this form, the Senior Preceptor agrees to be bound by these terms and conditions.